PtyLab/PtyLab.py/README.md

 poetry install --extras "dev gpu11x" # `gpu12x` if CUDA v12.x
 ```

-If you want to install a new package from [PyPI](https://pypi.org/project/pip/), instead of relying on `pip`, please do so with `poetry` instead
+If you want to install a new package from [PyPI](https://pypi.org/project/pip/), please do so with `poetry`.

 ```bash
 poetry add <package-name>